nitishbharti360/Vrinda-Store-Data-Analytics-MS-Excel-/README.md

 # Vrinda-Store-Data-Analytics-MS-Excel-
-# Used a Basic Learning of MS Excel for a Store to visualize the sales trend.
+# Used a Basic Learning of MS Excel to Vrinda Store raw data to visualize the sales trend.